NERC-CEH/hydro-pe/README.md

 `--interception` / `-i` The default behaviour is to calculate PET.
 This option enables the interception correction.

+`--docorr` / `-c` If net longwave radiation is not known, then the upward component can be approximated by calculating it using air temperature as a proxy for surface temperature.
+In this case, a correction to the Penman-Monteith equation is applied [[2]](#references).
+If the radiation inputs are net radiation variables that have been calculated using this approximation, then this flag enables the Penman-Monteith correction, otherwise net radiation inputs will be assumed to be calculated with surface temperature.
+If the radiation inputs are downward radiation variables, then this flag is overridden, as the upward longwave is calculated using the air temperature approximation in the code, so the Penman-Monteith correction is required.

 `--qdefnotneg` / `-Q` The Penman-Monteith calculation uses specific humidity, following Stewart (1989) [[3]](#references).
 The specific humidity at saturation is calculated using an empirical fit to vapour pressure at saturation [[4]](#references).
 In cases where the input specific humidity is greater than the calculated specific humidity at saturation, then this option can be used to set the humidity defecit to zero.

 `--co2filevaryr FILENAME VARNAME YEAR` / `-C FILENAME VARNAME YEAR` In order to account for the response of plant stomatal conductance to rising CO₂ levels, a fertilisation effect may be applied [[5]](#references) by using this option to specify